 When you buy a policy you set three numbers, and together they decide every reimbursement you'll ever get.
 They're the part beginners most often blur into one vague "how much do they cover" — so here's what each one actually does, and which way it pushes your premium.

-1. Your deductible — the part you pay first
+1. Your deductible — the amount you must satisfy

-The deductible is the amount you cover out of pocket before the insurer pays anything.
+The deductible is the amount assigned to you under the policy.
+It may be annual or per condition, and the issued form controls whether it is subtracted before or after the reimbursement percentage.
 Most U.S. carriers use an annual deductible: you meet it once per policy year, then it's done no matter how many claims you file.
 Some use a per-condition deductible instead, which you re-meet for each new problem — Progressive lays out the difference, and Trupanion is the notable outlier, charging its deductible once per condition for the life of the pet.
 A higher deductible lowers your monthly premium, because you're absorbing more before coverage kicks in.

-2. Your reimbursement percentage — your share after that
+2. Your reimbursement percentage — the eligible-cost percentage

-Once the deductible is met, the insurer pays a set percentage of the remaining covered cost — commonly 70%, 80%, or 90%.
+The reimbursement percentage is the insurer’s stated share of eligible costs — commonly 70%, 80%, or 90% — subject to the issued form’s deductible and calculation order.
 The rest is your coinsurance, the slice you keep paying.
 As ASPCA puts it, "if you select 90%, you'll be responsible for paying 10% of covered expenses."
-For example, on $1,000 of covered costs after your deductible, a 90% plan returns $900 while an 80% plan returns $800 — the same bill, a $100 difference from the tier alone.
+For example, on $1,000 of covered costs once the deductible has already been fully satisfied, a 90% plan returns $900 while an 80% plan returns $800 — the same bill, a $100 difference from the tier alone.
 A higher percentage means a bigger check but a higher premium.

 3. Your annual limit — the ceiling